--School Copy- Student nt's Name Grade As a par arent/guardian of a student attending Orlando Science Schools, I commit to the following: • Encouraging my child to prioritize learning by supporting the school's efforts to make education their primary occupation. • Ensuring my child arrives at school on time, healthy, clean, and prepared to learn, and is dressed and groomed according to the OS S dress code. • Supervising my child's homework to ensure that all assignments are completed on schedule. • Keeping the school informed of my current phone number, email, and physical address. • Encouraging my child to participate in school-organized volunteer community activities. • Attending meetings with my child's teacher and/or administration as requested. • Taking responsibility for my child's behavior at school. • Acknowledging that a Board of Directors governs Orlando Science Schools. • Understanding that the OSS administration has the authority to suspend or recommend expulsion for behavior that violates the Coc de of Conduct and if the parent/guardian fails to take responsibility for their child's conduct or cooperate with the school to correct it. • Staying informed of official announcements from the OSS weekly newsletter and/or website. • Reviewing my child's report cards issued by the school. • Agreeing to support the faculty, staff, and volunteers in their efforts to help my child be a productive community member. • Understanding that my child may face the consequences for violating the dress code, even if other students are also in violation. • Following the school's drop off, pick up, and traffic circulation policies with courtesy. • Agreeing to the terms and conditions outlined in the OSS Student and Parent Handbook and the OCPS Student Code of Conduct.
-PARENT NT(S)/GUARDIAN(S) our child Contrac child's t and sch parent(s)/guardian(s) of the student named above, we have reviewed the Orlando Science Schools Student & Parent Ha ild and agree to the following: We have read, understand, and agree to the entire Student and Parent Handbook, includingt.
-We agree to support Orlando Science Schools by volunteering at the school whenever possible, communicating regulated treacher(s), and promoting positive educational practices at home by providing ongoing supervision and guidance with behool-related projects.
-We understand the importance of our role in supporting our child's education and will do our best commitments. ng the Family ularly with oui homework Parent/0 /Guardian Signature Date:// Parent/0 /Guardian Signature Date:// STUDEN ENT Student Conduc carefully reviewed and agree to comply with the policies, procedures, and expectations outlined in the Orlando Science of & Parent Handbook and Orange County Public Schools' Student Code of Conduct.
-I have read and fully understand the loct, Discipline Plan, and the Family Contract, and I pledge to uphold their principles.
-I know that violating these agreeme expulsion. e Code of
+Student 's Name Grade As a par ent/guardian of a student attending Orlando Science Schools, I commit to the following: • Encouraging my child to prioritize learning by supporting the school's efforts to make education their primary occupation. • Ensuring my child arrives at school on time, healthy, clean, and prepared to learn, and is dressed and groomed according to the OSS dress

+- Supervising my child's homework to ensure that all assignments are completed on schedule. - Keeping the school informed of my current phone number, email, and physical address. - Encouraging my child to participate in school-organized volunteer community activities. - Attending meetings with my child's teacher and/or administration as requested. - Taking responsibility for my child's behavior at school. - Abide by the school's Code of Civility Policy. - Acknowledging that a Board of Directors governs Orlando Science Schools. - Understanding that the OSS administration has the authority to suspend or recommend expulsion for behavior that violates the Code of Conduct and if the parent/guardian fails to take responsibility for their child's conduct or cooperate with the school to correct it. - Staying informed of official announcements from the OSS weekly newsletter and/or website. - Reviewing my child's report cards issued by the school. - Agreeing to support the faculty, staff, and volunteers in their efforts to help my child be a productive community member. - Understanding that my child may face the consequences for violating the dress code, even if other students are also in violation. - Following the school's drop off, pick up, and traffic circulation policies with courtesy. - Agreeing to the terms and conditions outlined in the OSS Student and Parent Handbook and the OCPS Student Code of Conduct.

+PARENT(S)/GUARDIAN(S)

+As the parent(s)/guardian(s) of the student named above, we have reviewed the Orlando Science Schools Student & Parent Handbook with our child and agree to the following: We have read, understand, and agree to the entire Student and Parent Handbook, including the Family Contract.
+We agree to support Orlando Science Schools by volunteering at the school whenever possible, communicating regularly with our child's teacher(s), and promoting positive educational practices at home by providing ongoing supervision and guidance with homework and school-related projects.
+We understand the importance of our role in supporting our child's education and will do our best to fulfill these commitments.

+Parent/Guardian Signature Date: / ./ Parent/Guardian Signature Date: / /